 EECS16B, Designing Information Devices and Systems II

 EECS 16B is a followup course to EECS 16A and can be considered a precursor to CS 70.
 The goal of the EECS 16 series is to introduce students to the various topics in the broad world of EECS while strengthening core mathematical principles to analyze linear systems as engineers.
-The EECS 16 series also aims to provide students with real, hands-on applications of the concepts they learn and develop design-thinking skills through labs.
+The EECS 16 series labs aim to provide students with real, hands-on applications of the concepts they learn in lecture and develop design-thinking skills.

 EECS 16B will first walk students through more advanced circuitry; this first module of the class introduces students to the frequency domain, a tool critical to simplifying and analyzing many real-world systems.
 In the next module, students will understand stability and controllability of systems, pertinent concepts for robotics.
 In the final module, students will develop fundamental linear algebra building blocks, like SVD, to set them up to implement classification via PCA, a prominent algorithm in machine learning.

 Simultaneously, in lab sections, students will apply these theoretical concepts to a real-world project: S1XT33N, a voice-controlled car.
-Over the summer, students will simulate the development of S1XT33N, rather than physically building it.
 S1XT33N implements all the key system components students learn in lecture: analog sensor interface, control, and classification of collected data.
 Labs enable a deeper conceptual understanding of the course material, while improving students’ physical intuition and confidence with problem-solving skills: critical thinking, design thinking, and tenacity via debugging.

 This class is graded using the bins and category breakdown below; the class is not curved, which means that you are not competing with your classmates by any means.
-For instance, if all of you score above 93% in the class, you will all receive an A.
+For instance, if the entire class scores above 93%, everyone will receive an A.